4-5 October 2018, Copenhagen, Denmark

 By public transportation

 Please note that no hotel rooms have been blocked for participants and arranging accommodation is at your own responsibility.
-We do recommend the following hotels nearby the venue:
+We do recommend the following hotels in the centre of Copenhagen:

 For any logistical questions, please do not hesitate to contact Eline Kemperman, conference manager at the AESIS Network, via firstname.lastname@example.org or via +31 (0)70 217 20 18.